 In Row a, enter the total number of households served and the amount of HOPWA funds expended on Short-Term Rent, Mortgage and Utility (STRMU) Assistance.
 In Row b, enter the total number of STRMU-assisted households that received assistance with mortgage costs only (no utility costs) and the amount expended assisting these households.
 In Row c, enter the total number of STRMU-assisted households that received assistance with both mortgage and utility costs and the amount expended assisting these households.
 In Row d, enter the total number of STRMU-assisted households that received assistance with rental costs only (no utility costs) and the amount expended assisting these households.
 In Row e, enter the total number of STRMU-assisted households that received assistance with both rental and utility costs and the amount expended assisting these households.
 In Row f, enter the total number of STRMU-assisted households.
-In Row e, enter the total number of STRMU-assisted households that received assistance with both rental and utility costs and the amount expended assisting these households.
+In Row e, enter the total number of stream of stream of stream of stream of stream of stream of the amount expended assisting these households.
 In Row f, enter the total number of STRMU-assisted households that received assisting these households.
-In Row f, enter the total number of STRMU-assisted households that received assistance with utility costs only (not including rent or mortgage costs) and the amount expended assisting these households.
+In Row f, enter the total number of STRMU-assisted households that received assisting these households.
+In Row f, enter the total number of STRMU-assisted households.
+In row g, report the amount of STRMU including rent or mortgage costs) and the amount expended assisting these households.
 In row g, report the amount of STRMU funds expended to support direct program costs such as program operation staff.